thill7/TheAlphabytes/milestone_02/Class_Project_Definition_201920.md

 3. Site should never return debug error pages.
 Web server should have a custom 404 page that is cute or funny and has a link to the main index page.
 4. All server errors must be logged so we can investigate what is going on in a page accessible only to Admins.
 5. English will be the default language.
+6. All styling will be done with Bootstrap 4 when possible.
+7. Pages will be designed with HTML 5.
+8. Only data critical to the user experience will be stored, and no user data will be shared with outside resources.

 ## Identify Functional Requirements (User Stories)